This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 5. Flavors and Food Stories of New Delhi

-If you would rather skip one of the architectural heritage sites, I highly recommend that you participate in an educational and ethical walking tour through the Sanjay Colony slum area instead.
-Here you will discover a rich sense of community and entrepreneurship and gain new insights into the lives of locals.
+🌟 If you would rather skip one of the architectural heritage sites, I highly recommend this educational and ethical walking tour through the Sanjay Colony slum instead.
+Here you will discover a rich sense of community and learn about local life.
 And the best part is that all proceeds are re-invested into the development of community projects such as education and healthcare for the residents.

 6. Shopping & Markets

 Who needs standard supermarkets, air-conditioned shopping malls or fancy boutiques when you can have the Delhi markets?
-Start your day and dive right into the action by exploring the amazing, large-scale markets in Delhi, like Chandni Chowk, Dilli Haat, Khari Baoli or Chor Bazaar.
-They are an absolute paradise for shoppers, buzzing with customers as early as 6 am.
+Start your day by diving into the action at Delhi’s bustling markets such as Chandni Chowk, Dilli Haat, Khari Baoli or Chor Bazaar.

 You can buy pretty much everything you can imagine: Tons of fresh vegetables and fruit, wonderful home decorations and fabrics, handicrafts, vintage goods, tea, spices, jewelry, clothes and much more.
 Just make sure to bring patience, bargaining skills and endurance.